Preparing for On-Campus Recruiting

 Use this Top Five Tips to Prepare for Fall On-campus Recruiting worksheet to begin to build a customized plan for yourself.

 - Attend employer information sessions.
 Learn about the organization.

 - Search online.
-Use online resources such as Hoovers, WetFeet and Vault.
+Use online resources such as Hoovers and Vault.

-- Use TigerTracks.
-Each organization that recruits on campus has a TigerTracks profile.
-Go to the “Employer Search” tab and type in the organization name.
-You will find a description, website links and recruiters’ contact details.
+- Use Handshake.
+Each organization that recruits on campus has a Handshake profile.
+If you search their name in the system, you will find a description, website links and more.